textcreationpartnership/A02820/README.md

 #####Body#####

+1. ¶A Ioyfull medytacyon to all Englond: of the coronacyon of our moost naturall souerayne lorde kynge Henry the eyght

-1. The prologue
+    _ The prologue
 O God alone in heuen werynge crowneIn whose inspecte is euery regall seBoth to enhaūce & for to cas
-1. ¶Excusacio auctoris
+    _ ¶Excusacio auctoris

-**Types of content**
+¶Enprynted at London in ye fletestrete at ye sygne of the sonne by wynkyn de worde **Types of content**

   * There are 216 **verse** lines!